SciFracX/FractionalDiffEq.jl/docs/src/example.md

 ## ODE Example

-It is noteworthy that some differential equation solvers in FractionalDiffEq.jl is also capable of solving **Ordinary Differential Equations**, let's directly see an example here!!
+It is noteworthy that some differential equation solvers in FractionalDiffEq.jl are also capable of solving **Ordinary Differential Equations**, let's directly see an example here!!

 If the IVP is: